 Drive sales and profit in a district of stores by creating a high performing, engaged organization with superb execution of merchandising priorities, outstanding customer service, selling capabilities and customer loyalty.

 Drive sales and profits for a region of 60 to 120 stores by providing leadership, support and direction.
 Collaborate with the field merchant teams and the NYC Central Merchant organization to identify localization efforts.

-First things first, to be eligible for our internship, you should be in your sophomore or junior year, on your way to earning a bachelor’s degree from an accredited university.
+First things first, to be eligible for our internship, you should be in your junior year, on your way to earning a bachelor’s degree from an accredited university.
 A cumulative 3.0 GPA minimum is preferred.
 All majors will be considered for this opportunity.

 The people are real.
 The places are real.
 The photos are real.
 Making this your perfect opportunity to go behind the scenes and get a genuine glimpse of Macy's Store Management inner workings.